1.1 In these Terms, the following definitions apply:

 DATA AND INFORMATION:

-3.10 The Customer shall supply in writing to the Supplier without charge and in such reasonable time so as not to delay or disrupt the performance by the Supplier of the Services all necessary and relevant Data & Information in the possession of the Customer or its servant agents or sub-contractors.
+3.8 The Customer shall supply in writing to the Supplier without charge and in such reasonable time so as not to delay or disrupt the performance by the Supplier of the Services all necessary and relevant Data & Information in the possession of the Customer or its agents or sub-contractors.
 In particular but without prejudice to the generality of the foregoing such information shall include:

-- All data or information including other reports studies plans and specifications concerning any subsurface risks including the location of utilities and underground structures and any above surface or subsurface site conditions at or beyond the Site;
+3.8.2 all data or information including other reports studies plans and specifications concerning any subsurface risks including the location of utilities and underground structures and any above surface or subsurface site conditions at or beyond the Site;

-- All data or information relating to the identity, location, quantity, nature or characteristics of any hazardous materials or suspected hazardous materials currently on or under the Site or previously on or under the Site.
+3.8.3 all data or information relating to the identity, location, quantity, nature or characteristics of any hazardous materials or suspected hazardous materials currently on or under the Site or previously on or under the Site.

-3.11 The Data and Information provided to the Supplier by the Customer may be relied upon by the Supplier in the provision of the Services and therefore all liability associated with the accuracy of the Data & Information is the responsibility of the Customer.
+3.9 The Data and Information provided to the Supplier by the Customer may be relied upon by the Supplier in the provision of the Services and therefore all liability associated with the accuracy of the Data & Information is the responsibility of the Customer.

-3.13 The Supplier shall review the Data & Information provided by the Customer or third parties generally to examine its accuracy or completeness but shall not be responsible for such accuracy or completeness.
+3.11 The Supplier shall review the Data & Information provided by the Customer or third parties generally to examine its accuracy or completeness but shall not be responsible for such accuracy or completeness.

-3.14 The Customer shall give its decision approval or comments on all matters referred to it for this purpose by the Supplier in such reasonable time so as not to delay or disrupt the performance by the Supplier of the Services under this Contract.
+3.12 The Customer shall give its decision approval or comments on all matters referred to it for this purpose by the Supplier in such reasonable time so as not to delay or disrupt the performance by the Supplier of the Services under this Contract.

-3.15 The Customer shall take whatever measures are necessary to protect the health and safety of any persons (including any member of the public who may come on to the Site during the course of the Services).
+3.13 The Customer shall take whatever measures are necessary to protect the health and safety of any persons (including any member of the public who may come on to the Site during the course of the Services).

 RIGHT OF ENTRY:

-3.17 The Customer shall provide a right of entry to the Site for the Supplier, its agents or any sub-contractors or sub-consultants and for all necessary equipment to carry out the Services under this Contract and in such reasonable time so as not to delay or disrupt the performance by the Supplier of the Services.
+3.15 The Customer shall provide a right of entry to the Site for the Supplier, its agents or any sub-contractors or sub-consultants and for all necessary equipment to carry out the Services under this Contract and in such reasonable time so as not to delay or disrupt the performance by the Supplier of the Services.
 The Customer shall provide adequate site security to protect the Supplier’s personnel plant equipment and stores/materials.